 Loop and Merge - This is useful if you need to ask the same question multiple times based on a user's response.
 For instance, if a user says they attended 3 other schools and you want to gather information about each of those other schools, you can use Loop and Merge to ask the same questions about each of those other schools without actually creating 3 sets of questions.
-This makes your survey much more dynamic and flexible to user responses.

 Blocks - Qualtics organizes questions into Blocks.
 It is often useful to create multiple Blocks of questions so you can guide users through a survey based on their responses or to better organize the presentation of the survey.
 For example, you might have a block of questions dedicated to demographic information and another block of questions dedicated to the actual topic of the survey.

-Branch Logic - This is a VERY powerful way of directing users through your survey based on designated criteria.
+Branch Logic - This is a very powerful way of directing users through your survey based on designated criteria.
 While Display Logic can be used on a question-by-question or response-by-response basis, Branch Logic will take users to entirely different branches of the survey.
-Understanding how Branch Logic works will make your surveys much more flexible and dynamic for respondents, maximizing your ability to obtain the data you are searching for.
+Understanding how Branch Logic works will make your surveys more flexible and dynamic for respondents, maximizing your ability to obtain the data you are searching for.

 Quotas - With quotas, you can limit how many people are able to take a survey or respond to a given question.
 You can use quotas for a wide-variety of data-gathering purposes.
-At least one person at Missouri S&T is using quotas to limit seating for an event (when a timeslot is filled up, it no longer shows up for other users).
+At least one person at Missouri S&T is using quotas to limit seating for an event.
+When a timeslot is filled up, it no longer shows up for other users.

-Scoring - You can even use Qualtrics as a somewhat rudimentary testing tool.
+Scoring - You can use Qualtrics as a somewhat rudimentary testing tool.
 It is not quite as robust as some other online systems, but scoring definitely has its uses on a Qualtrics survey.

 Qualtrics actually has two different built-in reporting tools.
 The "View Results" tab gives you some basic reporting capabilities and shows the individual responses.
 The "Reporting" tab has more advanced reporting options such as Survey Statistics

 Viewing Reports - You can quickly review the data collected in a survey using Qualtrics' built-in reporting tools.
 You can drill-down to specific questions, add tables and graphs, and embed additional data.
-You can even export the report to Word, PowerPoint, Excel, and as a PDF.
+You can also export the report to Word, PowerPoint, Excel, and as a PDF.